 Thoracic mobility is always a hot topic, and rightly so.
-For the barbell population, sufficient thoracic mobility is a MUST in order to prevent shoulder and neck pain and achieve correct overhead position.
+For the barbell population, sufficient thoracic mobility is a important in order to achieve and optimal overhead position.
 While thoracic extension is surely important, it's often hammered to the ground while thoracic rotation drills go by the wayside.

 If you're someone who smashes your thoracic spine into extension repeatedly without any results, maybe it's time to start prioritizing thoracic rotation.
 In fact, the natural position of the thoracic spine is actually FLEXED, so we should be more concerned with putting an athlete in the appropriate amount of flexion vs. trying to vigorously extend this structure anyways.